Skip to main content

 Report Every Income Change

-Please report income changes to Vermont Health Connect when they happen.
+Your financial help, also known as Advance Premium Tax Credits (APTC), is based on the information you give us.
+Please report income changes to Vermont Health Connect when they happen to ensure you are getting the correct benefits.
 If you report an income increase during the year, you may have something called “APTC exhaustion”.
-When you have APTC exhaustion, Vermont Health Connect will adjust your monthly APTC amount to help you avoid owing money back when you file your federal income taxes.
+When you have APTC exhaustion, Vermont Health Connect will adjust your monthly APTC amount to help you avoid owing money back when you file and reconcile your federal income taxes.
 It also means your monthly premium bill will be higher because you're getting less financial help.

 You can also choose to pay your full monthly premium each month through the end of the year.
 That way, you can claim all your premium tax credits at once when you file your federal taxes.